sembr/specification/README.md

 join consecutive lines in a paragraph with a space, allowing line breaks to be used as semantic delimiters.

-To better understand the benefit of semantic line breaks, consider the following paragraph from the
+To understand the benefit of semantic line breaks, consider the following paragraph from the
 [_Universal Declaration of Human Rights_][udhr]:

 > All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-Without any semantic line breaks, this paragraph appears as a long, continuous line of text (which may be automatically wrapped at a fixed column length, depending on your editor settings):
+Without any line breaks,
+this paragraph appears as a long, continuous line of text (which may be automatically wrapped at a fixed column length, depending on your editor settings):